 Our goal is to help return your life to normal by getting you the money you need to pay for the financial burdens brought on by the accident.
 We negotiate with the insurance company and may be able to settle your case out of court.
 This outcome is ideal because you will get compensated faster.
 However, when the person who caused you harm or their insurance company won’t make a fair agreement, we take the case to trial.
 Our personal injury lawyer will explain every step of the court proceedings and argue passionately on your behalf.

 Getting in an accident can be emotionally and financially draining.
 When the cause of your injuries is someone else’s carelessness, it is your right to hold them accountable.
-Norris Injury Law has successfully won millions of dollars in settlements for our clients.
+Norris Injury Law, LLC has successfully won millions of dollars in settlements for our clients.
 Learn how our Lawrenceville personal injury lawyer can support your case by scheduling a consultation.
 We will review the circumstances of your injury and discuss your options.
-Don’t deal with insurance companies alone.
+Don't deal with insurance companies alone.
 Choosing to work with our firm means you can have peace of mind knowing you have a dedicated and fierce legal advocate in your corner.

 Comparative Negligence In Personal Injury Claims